 The university campus has long been considered by gender scholars to be a masculine space.
 "For most of our [American] history, whatever the justification, campus life looked pretty much like this: men taught men about the great achievements of men" (Kimmel 2013, 127).
-What this misses though is that campus life has always been about far more than class and the student professor relationship; it has long been an arena of homosocial relationships between men.25 The historical presence of disparities and imbalances is rooted deeply into the foundation of the university - from gender, raced, and classed perspectives.
+What this misses though is that campus life has always been about far more than class and the student professor relationship; it has long been an arena of homosocial relationships between men.
+123 The fictitious idea of a 'gender neutral' university or classroom is quickly dispelled by even a cursory glance at the abundance of sexual harassment cases against faculty (Kingkade 2016; Williams & Massinger 2016; Redden 2016), the abuse of power by administrators (Doyle 2015), and the extensive educational studies that demonstrate that in a classroom women are encouraged to raise their hand less and are, often, actively discouraged.
+The historical presence of disparities and imbalances is rooted deeply into the foundation of the university - from gender, raced, and classed perspectives.
 Anthony Rotundo, taking a historical perspective, says "For a middle-class boy (or one who might aspire to middle-class status), there was now [in the 20th Century] a ladder of ascent - with each rung carefully marked - that led up through the primary and secondary grades, into college..."
 (Rotundo 1993, 260).
-Rotundo could very easily have specifically added the word 'white' to this statement; and while this ladder is still in place in theory, it becomes less stable each passing year.